 - A: A majority of Tempur-Pedic International's outstanding shares of common stock as of the record date must be present at the meeting in order to hold the meeting and conduct business.
 This is called a quorum.
-Shares are counted as present at the meeting if you: - are present and vote in person at the meeting; - have properly submitted a proxy card; or - voted via the internet, by telephone or in writing.
+Shares are counted as present at the meeting if you: - · Are present and vote in person at the meeting; or - · Have properly submitted a proxy card, by submitting the proxy card via the Internet, telephone or in writing.